 Prior to becoming Ames' director, Worden was a Research Professor of Astronomy, Optical Sciences and Planetary Sciences at the University of Arizona where his primary research direction was the development of large space optics for national security and scientific purposes and near-earth asteroids.
 Additionally, he worked on topics related to space exploration and solar-type activity in nearby stars.
 He is a recognized expert on space issues - both civil and military.
 He has authored or co-authored more than 150 scientific technical papers in astrophysics, space sciences, and strategic studies.
 Moreover, he served as a scientific co-investigator for two NASA space science missions.

 In addition to his former position with the University of Arizona, Worden previously served as a consultant to the Defense Advanced Research Projects Agency (DARPA) on space-related issues.
 In 2004, he worked as a Congressional Fellow and chief advisor to the Chairman of the US Senate Subcommittee on Science and Space regarding NASA and space issues.

 Worden retired in 2004 after 29 years of active service in the United States Air Force.
 His final position was Director of Development and Transformation, Space and Missile Systems Center, Air Force Space Command, Los Angeles Air Force Base, CA.

-The Interplanetary Small Satellite Conference is currently in its second year.
+The Interplanetary Small Satellite Conference is currently in its third year.
 Please click the link below to access papers, presentations, and other information about last year's conference.
 This page will be used to archive conference materials as this event continues in future years.